okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-static/main/index.md

 The Expression Language (EL) function format: `getFilteredGroups(allow list, group_expression, limit)`

 You can use this function anywhere to get a list of groups of which the current user is a member.
-This includes both user groups and App groups that originate from sources outside Okta, such as from Active Directory and Workday.
+This includes both user groups and app groups that originate from sources outside Okta, such as Active Directory and Workday.
 Also, you can use this combined, custom-formatted list for customizable claims into access and ID tokens that drive authorization flows.

 > **Important:** When you use `Groups.startsWith`, `Groups.endsWith`, or `Groups.contains`, the `pattern` argument is matched and populated on the `name` attribute rather than the group's email (for example, when using Google Workspace).
 If you're targeting groups that may have duplicate group names (such as Google Groups), the `getFilteredGroups` group function is the best function for that use case.